yashjagani17/secure-devsecops-release-platform/README.md

 Container runs locally on port 5000.\
 Home endpoint and /health endpoint work from the container.\
 Basic Docker commands are documented in the README.

+# Milestone 4: CI/CD Pipeline
+### Goal
+Automate testing and Docker image building using GitHub Actions so every code change is checkedconsistently.
+This milestone introduces the first version of the CI/CD pipeline.
+The pipeline does not need to deploy yet.
+The purpose is to make sure the project is automatically tested and can successfully build a Docker image whenever code is pushed or a pull request is opened